 Call anytime at 1-800-923-6784 to request a free informational packet on how to give up your baby for adoption, and to speak with one of our caring adoption coordinators about your questions and situation.

 You have three major choices as you consider giving up your baby for adoption:

-There are adoptive families available across the country, of all races, personalities, and backgrounds.
+There are Christian adoptive families and other families available across the country, of all races, personalities, and backgrounds.
 You can even talk to or email with adoptive parents that interest you as you decide if they’d be a good fit for your baby.
 Each family waiting to adopt has been screened and had extensive background checks; they are ready to adopt.
 If you would prefer for Lifetime to choose a family for you, we can do that.